exakat/exakat/docs/Rules.rst

    ?>

-PHP report typehint and default mismatch at compilation time, unless there is a static expression that can't be resolved within the compiled file : then it is checked only at runtime, leading to a Fatal error.
+PHP reports typehint and default mismatch at compilation time, unless there is a static expression that can't be resolved within the compiled file : then it is checked only at runtime, leading to a Fatal error.

 See also `Type declarations <http://php.net/manual/en/functions.arguments.php#functions.arguments.type-declaration>`_.